ptrsimon/dep-vuln-checker/README.md

 The output is a json file with info about the vulnerable packages.

+Note: there's no guarantee that the script or tools called by this script will not modify the target repo (eg. gradle init file needs to be created/modified for gradle dependency check).
+Recommended to operate on copies of repos.

 ## Usage
 ```
 dep-vuln-checker.py [-h] [-g GH_APIKEY_FILE] [-n NVD_APIKEY_FILE] [-a APPLOG] [-l VULNLOG] [-i INVDB] repolist_file